thinktwise/ArgumentMining/README.md

     python classification.py

-The resulted model will be able to classify sentences from text
+The resulted model will be able to classify sentences from a text as argument components (or not).

 ## Current results
 ![Reults.png](Results.png)